DoneDeal0/superdiff/README.md

     - `strict`: tracks token moves exactly.
 Semantically precise, but noisier (a simple addition will move all the next tokens, breaking equality).
   - `ignoreCase`: if set to `true` `hello` and `HELLO` will be considered equal.
   - `ignorePunctuation`: if set to `true` `hello!` and `hello` will be considered equal.
   - `locale`: the locale of your text.
+Enables locale‑aware segmentation.

 **Output**